SGM Degree / Materials Science and Engineering

 2005–present: Site Director at Sagem in Toulouse (31) – Manufacturing of navigation aid equipment for the aviation sector

-“The SGM program at the IUT in Nîmes was, above all, a wonderful personal journey for me.
+“The SGM program at the IUT in Nîmes was, above all, a wonderful human experience for me.
 All these years later, I’m still in touch with my former classmates.
-The program itself allowed me to explore and gain a broad understanding of materials and other subjects covered, such as quality control and metrology.
+The program itself allowed me to discover and gain a broad understanding of materials and other subjects covered, such as quality control and metrology.

 Even though I moved away from the materials field fairly quickly, the rigorous nature of the program helped me a great deal when I had to adapt to other fields such as aircraft maintenance, electronics, and aircraft wiring.

-Even today, whenever I can contribute my experience, I draw on the knowledge I gained at IUT SGM (e.g., maintenance procedures for an avionics computer housing, surface treatment, etc.)”
+Even today, whenever I can contribute my experience, I draw on the knowledge I gained at the IUT SGM (e.g., maintenance procedures for an avionics computer housing, surface treatment…)”

 Oliver – 2008: Bid Manager, Thales (Brazil)